How to book and pay for a flight, and what air travel-related expenses are allowed.

 - Parking at airport

 Airfare purchases/reimbursement requests must be supported by an e-Receipt from the University’s contracted travel agency.
-For other related expenses, please review expense reimbursement policy 320.
+For other related expenses, please review UW-3024 Expense Reimbursement Policy.

-If personal travel is combined with business travel, a cost comparison from Travel, Inc. is required.
+If personal travel is combined with business travel, a cost comparison is required.
 The University will not incur additional expense for personal travel.
+Acceptable cost comparisons include Concur screenshots, ITA matrix screenshots, or designated agency documentation (such as emailed quotes).
+Due to airfare pricing and availability fluctuation, accurate cost comparison must be done at the time of booking to be valid.

 When traveling with a companion (non-business-related traveler), contact Travel, Inc. to reserve flights for both the business traveler and companion.